reduxjs/redux/docs/style-guide/style-guide.md

 <a id="structure-files-as-feature-folders-or-ducks"></a>

+### Avoid hand-writing API Caching Logic

+When writing API caching logic by hand, you might end up with a lot of very repetitive code and no real "business logic" in that code.
+Use [RTK Query](https://redux-toolkit.js.org/rtk-query/overview) (which is part of Redux Toolkit) or another API cache library like [React Query](https://react-query.tanstack.com/), [SWR](https://swr.vercel.app/), [urql](https://formidable.com/open-source/urql/) or [Apollo Client](https://www.apollographql.com/docs/react/) to handle cache state for you instead.
+Only handle caching logic yourself when you have specific business logic attached to that data that cannot be sufficiently covered by one of those libraries.

 ### Structure Files as Feature Folders with Single-File Logic

 Redux itself does not care about how your application's folders and files are structured.
 However, co-locating logic for a given feature in one place typically makes it easier to maintain that code.